Can Slopes import my data from other apps/devices?

-Yep!
 Along with being able to use Slopes to record, you can import data from other devices and apps.
 Slopes supports the common GPX file-format, and some app-specific formats too.

-Here's how to import a GPX file:
+How to import a file

-• Select the GPX file that you would like to import - you can also long press to select and import multiple files at the same time.
+• Select the file that you would like to import - you can also long press to select and import multiple files at the same time.

-• Importing from Garmin Connect
+Importing from Garmin Connect

-If you record your days skiing and snowboarding with a Garmin watch then you can enable Slopes' integration with Garmin to get that data added to your Logbook.
+If you record your days skiing and snowboarding with a Garmin watch then you can enable Slopes's integration with Garmin to get that data added to your Logbook.
 Once set up, not only will future recordings automatically sync to Slopes, but after completing the one-time authorization in your Slopes account, we've made sure the last 5 years of your Garmin snow history will be imported (ignoring any duplicates of data already in Slopes).
 Note that if you don't already have one, you will need to set up a Slopes account for the integration to work.

 Here's how to enable the Slopes x Garmin integration:

-• Jump on to the Account tab
+• Go to the Account tab

-• Tap on Import from Garmin -> Connect
+• Tap on Import from Garmin → Connect

 • You'll then be taken to a web page to sign into your Garmin account